anandsoni11/anandsoni11.github.io/_drafts/2019-2-17-wallflower-1.md

 Its a tricky thing.
 Friendship.
 Even hard sometimes.
 Unlike people who socialize a lot (the so called extroverts), friendship to me is a very serious matter.
 Reason?
 When you have only one (or two) close friend(s) and not an array of "friends" to be with, you realize how important that friendship is in your life.
 You are closer to them than you are to anybody else.
 The level of emotional connect is usually high.
 And before you realize, they become your family.
 Now, friendship has its own bright and dark moments.
 Friends laugh together, share things, share stories and emotions, fight with each other, get mad at each other, cry together, work together and with some extreme luck live together.
 But, whatever they do, if the friendship is true, friends never really part.
 Friends are forever, indeed.

-## The third wheel of friendship
+## Found (the third wheel of) friendship?
 As I said, friendship is tricky.
 Sometimes hard.
 One of the instances when it gets really tough is when you become a third wheel.
 Imagine a scenario where you become close friend to one or both of two best friends.
 Since you are new to the group (and you always will be), more often than not, you may feel like a third wheel.
-A third wheel is a friend who is not vital to making plans or even conversations.
+A third wheel is a friend who is not vital to making plans or even making conversations.
 A third wheel is mostly the last informed, hardly consulted and dispensable friend of the group.
 From a personal experience, this is the hardest friendship scenario.
 It can be emotionally taxing and exhausting.
 Now, add to this the fact that you (the third wheel) are also an introvert and have hardly any other friend(s).
 Bam!
 You have the perfect cocktail and you are in for an emotional roller coaster ride.

 Now, having already stressed on the vitality of friendship, I must also say that in today's world where recklessness has taken over emotions, some people are holding even more tightly to the gift of friendship that they have in life.
 It is truly said :